Resources for... William & Mary

 Full Details

-The Committee hears individual student requests for exceptions to academic rules and regulations.
+The Committee hears individual undergraduate student requests for exceptions to academic rules and regulations.
 Students are required to continue attending their present class schedule until notified in writing of the Committee’s final decision.

 • Petition approval is not automatic and is generally given only when circumstances are extraordinary.